-The third tip for selling your unwanted multi-family property in Northern Kentucky or Ohio is to update the common areas.
+The third tip for selling your unwanted multi-family property in Greater Cincinnati Area or Ohio is to update the common areas.
 Depending on the property, it may have common areas.
 These may be areas like porches, courtyards, lobbies, laundromats, and pools; anywhere all the tenants have a right to share on the property.
 Get some new outdoor furniture, redecorate the lobby, repaint scratched appliances, and refresh the signage.
 This will improve the perception of the property and reflect a clean, maintained property.

 Doors and Locks

-The fourth tip for selling your unwanted multi-family property in Northern Kentucky or Ohio is to repair any squeaky or broken doors.
+The fourth tip for selling your unwanted multi-family property in Greater Cincinnati Area or Ohio is to repair any squeaky or broken doors.
 You will also want to make sure that all of the locks are well oiled and operate smoothly and quickly.
 You need to make sure that when showing the property, there are no delays in unlocking and opening doors.
 This also promotes the perception of a well-maintained property.

 Paperwork in Order